 The company was founded on 1st May by Josiah Wedgwood.
 He was the grandfather of Charles Darwin.
 Josiah Wedgwood was a potter who was credited with the vision to see the need for industrialisation of the pottery industry.
 He was born in Burslem, in an area known as ‘The Potteries’, in Staffordshire.
 Even when he was nine years old he was considered a skilled potter.
 He survived a serious attack of smallpox which considerably weakened his knee.
 As a result of this he was unable to work the foot pedal of a potter’s wheel.
 This weakness did not deter him from being involved with the making of pottery.
 He now focused his efforts on designing pottery.
 When he was in his twenties he began working with the well known & celebrated pottery-maker of the era - Thomas Whieldon.

 Whieldon was so impressed with his hard work and talent that he offered him a partnership in 1754.
 Great experimentation took place & large amounts of money were invested by Josiah Wedgwood, who had married a wealthy distant cousin, Sarah Wedgwood in 1764.

 WEDGWOOD ADORNS THIS ROOM IN THE PALACE OF ARCHDUKE ALBERT

 Josiah Wedgwood was very interested in the scientific methods that were being developed & how they may advance his business.
 His unique glazes began to make his pottery look different from anything else available at the time.
 This ‘look’ garnered him much business from European royalty, as well as the rich & famous.
 He is probably the most well known potter of this era.

-By 1763 Wedgwood had persuaded Queen Charlotte to allow him call the pottery she had purchased ‘Queen’s Ware’.
+By 1763 Wedgwood had persuaded Queen Charlotte to allow him to name the pottery she had purchased as ‘Queen’s Ware’.
 What a marvellous boost for trade!